 Crohn’s -- named for Burrill B. Crohn, MD, the man who defined it in 1932 -- is an inflammatory disease of the gastrointestinal (GI) tract.
 It can show up anywhere -- from your mouth through your throat, into your intestines and your colon, and all the way to the other end.

 The disease can get worse over time.
 Some 700,000 people in the U.S. have it.
 It appears to strike men and women in nearly equal numbers.

-Inflammation is how your body normally responds to irritation or infection.
+Inflammation is how your body normally responds to injury or infection.
 No one’s quite sure why the body does this when you have Crohn’s.
 We do know inflammation brings on the symptoms.
 It can damage the GI tract by causing things like fissures (small tears), fistulas (abnormal passages), and infections.
 All that swelling can also cause blockages.

 It’s important to let your doctor know about all your symptoms.